mritogether/mritogether.github.io/26m/index.md

 Whether you are an acquisition specialist, a reconstruction wizard, a software developer, or a clinical researcher, there is a role for you.
 The hackathon will be structured into focused sub-projects that span the full pipeline — from sequence design to final analysis — using open-source tools already trusted by the community.

-If the work is impactful enough, it may lead to a community publication.

 <br clear="right"/>

 ## When?